CleverRaven/Cataclysm-DDA/doc/PLAYER_ACTIVITY.md

 ## JSON Properties

 stop_phrase: What to say when asking whether to cancel the activity or not.
 For example, in "You see the zombie approaching!
 Stop reading?
-(Y/N)", the stop_phrase is "Stop reading?". abortable (default true): If true, the activity can be aborted with the ACTION_PAUSE key ('.'). suspendable (true): If true, the activity can be continued without starting from scratch again.
+(Y/N)", the stop_phrase is "Stop reading?". suspendable (true): If true, the activity can be continued without starting from scratch again.
 This is only possible if `can_resume_with()` returns true. rooted (false): If true, then during the activity, recoil is reduced, plant mutants sink their roots into the ground, etc.
 based_on: Can be 'time', 'speed', or 'neither'.